anzhelikabel/anzhelikabel/README.md

 # 💫 About Me:
-🌱 I’m an enthusiatic founder of InfiniChat<br>⚡ Computer Science Student
+🌱 I’m an enthusiatic founder of InfiniChat<br>⚡ Computer Science student

 # 💻 Tech Stack: